Théodspell – The History of Theodish Belief

 The brief union between Ásatru and Théodish Belief was ended.

-In 1999 Fresena Thiad honorably ended its fostership to the Wínland Ríce and left to become a self-standing fellowship with Gerd as its Æþeling.
+By the Hærfest Emniht (autumnal equinox) of 1997, the Ríce’s frith had been sorely strained.
+Hoping to turn things around, Gárman Cyning set Gerd Lord Æþeling of Fresena Thiad “to rule for a year and a day as Regent of the Ríce.”
+Alas, the Frisian Recency could not settle the strife that had sprouted up within the Ríce’s ranks.
+Thus it was that, at Hallows of 1998, “a moot on the state of the Ríce was called by Gerd Lord Regent and several of the Ríce’s reeves who were there, and it was deemed best for the frith and wellbeing of all that the Ríce should be restored to the wield of the King.”
+Shortly thereafter in 1999, Fresena Thiad ended its fostership to the Wínland Ríce and left to become a self-standing fellowship with Gerd as its Æþeling.
 Though its departure was done with a Right Good Will, the loss of the Frisian théod was fully felt in the Ríce.
 To Théodish Belief, the Frisians had brought the comparative religious writings of both Mircea Eliade and Georges Dumézil and, whilst in the Ríce, they had furthered the holy heaps (cults) of Þunor and Fôsite.
 Moreover, it was through Hildiwulf Thiâner’s grasp of Germanic alliterative verse that Théodish scópcræft had been sharpened.
 Alas, Fresena was soon overcome by its own inner turmoil and disbanded not long after it had left the Ríce.

 It was in the midst of this upheaval that, in 2000, Gárman Lord wrote Way of the Heathen to allow for a branch of Théodish Belief to grow up outside the Wínland Ríce.
 This he called “Greater Théodism” with the Théodish Belief of the Wínland Ríce being hight “High Théodism.”
-Though Greater Théodism did not thrive, a handful of léods sprang forth from it, the foremost of which being the Sahsisk Thiod which was founded by Þórbeorht in 2002.
+Though Greater Théodism did not thrive, a handful of léods sprang forth from it.
+The foremost of these was the Sahsisk Thiod (first known as Folcaha, “Folkriver”) which in 2002 was brought into Greater Théodism by Þórbeorht (then called Êrmund).

 Among the few glad tidings to come from this Dark Age in Théodish history was Gerd’s reforming of the disbanded Fresena Thiad in 2005 as Axenthof Thiad which took no part in the aforementioned Affirmation of Thew.